Where are you based out of?

 How much does SAR Training cost?

 Nothing*.
-We provide free SAR training for humans and their dogs.
-We only train SAR skills for dogs though, not basic obedience.
-Handlers are expected to do obedience training in their own
+GSSD provides free SAR training for humans and their dogs.
+We only train SAR skills for dogs though, not basic obedience; handlers are expected to provide basic obedience training for their dogs on their own time.

 * Note: We do have annual membership fees of $10 for active members.
 Membership is only required if you want to assist GSSD on search missions as a Ready Searcher with K9 or Ready Searcher (Support).